-Looking at an ATV Tour in Cozumel thru the Carnival Shore excursions desk?
+Looking at an All terrain Buggy Tour in Cozumel thru the Carnival Shore excursions desk?
 We did too.
 With a bit more research I found an excursion called Xrails to Jade Caverns.
-An Xrail is similar to a dune buggy/go kart and drives like a normal car with steering wheel and gas/brake pedals.
+An Xrail is similar to a dune buggy/go kart and drives like a normal car with a steering wheel and gas/brake pedals.
 Be prepared to use a little muscle when driving…they do not have power steering!

 Your trip starts with you getting the proper safety gear and getting strapped into your Xrail.
 The quads go first because they are faster and get out of the way pretty quickly.
 After this starting point, I don’t think I saw these guys again.

 With the quads out of the way, we were finally able to start the trip to Jade Cavern.
 The road is bumpy and muddy.
 Here is the biggest piece of advice I can give you: Whatever you wear on this trip be prepared to throw it away when you are done!
 Everything that you wear is going to be very muddy and very smelly.
 Anything you really want to keep you can wash the smell out but I have some clothes and water shoes that the mud actually stained.